jhoyla/draft-jhoyla-req-mtls-flag/draft-jhoyla-req-mtls-flag.md

 Because the server acknowledges the flag in the `CertificateRequest` the client can always be sure whether a `CertificateRequest` was triggered by `request_client_auth` or not.

+TODO: Discuss security considerations related to a flag that changes which trust anchors are offered and how to handle/authorise application data.

 # IANA Considerations